O-MG/DemonSeed/README.md

 When assembled, these cables allow you to program a payload that is triggered on power up.
 The device plugged into the other end will receive power for charging.
 This makes for a decent educational demo.

+**Materials**

 This year  (2019) at DEFCON I will have a bunch of these in build-kit form, partially assembled build-kit form, and blank boards.
 So come find me! [https://twitter.com/\_MG_](https://twitter.com/_MG_)

 Programming instructions and BOM will be added over the next month, but you can use any ATTiny85 programming guides for now.

+http://usb.makerusa.net Is a great source for these USB connectors & enclosures if you will be assembling your own without a build kit.

 **LICENSE:**